oat-sa/taohub-articles/articles/Frontend/Architecture/good-practices.md

 illustrate the concept.

 In this example one is exposing a factory to wrap the resize feature.
-Once again, don't take as a final solution, but as an illustration.
+Once again, don't take it as a final solution, but as an illustration.

 Beside the fact a factory is responsible to manage the access and the life cycle of the event listener, some high level API is also offered to work directly with the default event context.

-The important concept to remind here is the life cycle management.
-The global event is not immediately installed.
+The important concept to pay attention to is the life cycle management.
+The global event listener is not immediately installed.
 The manager waits for an actual consumer to require the service before registering the event.
 And it will also free the resources if no more consumer is requiring the service.

-The same for the default context manager served by the high level API.

 Please also note the use of `lodash` to throttle the event, in order to reduce the possible impact on performances.